munificent/game-programming-patterns/book/introduction.markdown

   already and want to make sure you don't forget an ingredient.

 * So far, the pattern has only been explained in terms of a single example.
-  But how do you know if *your* problem is a good one to use the pattern on?
+  But how do you know if the pattern will be good for *your* problem?
-  The **When to Use It** section provides some guidelines on when the pattern is useful, and when it's best avoided.
+  The **When to Use It** section provides some guidelines on when the pattern is useful and when it's best avoided.
 The **Keep in Mind** section points out consequences and risks when using the pattern.

 * If, like me, you need concrete examples to really *get* something,